 No permanent or temporary structure (buildings, earthworks, corrals, boat docks, marinas, boat landings, launch ramps, etc.) may be constructed on Department-managed lands.

-Camping is limited to a maximum of 14 days, except on areas open only to hunter camping for special seasons.
+Camping is limited to a maximum of 16 days,and for no more than 21 days in any 30 day period on the same WMA, except on areas open only to hunter camping for special seasons.
 Camping on these areas is limited to two days longer than the period the camper (hunter) is authorized to hunt.
+Leaving a campsite unattended for a period longer than 48 hours is prohibited.
+Unattended camp items will be removed.

 Quiet hours are enforced from 11 p.m. to 7 a.m.